CalebAmes/CalebAmes/README.md

 - 👯 I’m currently looking to collaborate
 - 💬 Tell me why you're here 💡
 - 📫 How to reach me: caleb-gilbert@live.com (or my website/linkedin links below)
-- ⚡ Fun fact: Did you know that a group of apes is challed a Shrewdness?
+- ⚡ Fun fact: Did you know that a group of apes is called a Shrewdness?
 Check out https://shrewdness.herokuapp.com/

 <br />